 - Fellows Journal Club

 A core curriculum conference sequence for cardiovascular fellows is held each Tuesday morning throughout the academic year.
 This series covers all major areas of cardiovascular medicine.
 In addition, six to eight visiting faculty dinner meetings and lectureships are held annually.

 During your fellowship, you prepare case study presentations for Cardiovascular Grand Rounds, present the pertinent information of an interesting case, conduct an in-depth discussion of that case and create a current bibliography.

-You have the opportunity to teach Mayo Medical School students, residents and visiting students from other medical schools through bedside instruction and formal didactic lectures.
+You have the opportunity to teach Mayo Clinic School of Medicine students, residents and visiting students from other medical schools through bedside instruction and formal didactic lectures.

 Your call schedule varies by individual rotation.
 Mayo Clinic follows the recommendations of the Accreditation Council for Graduate Medical Education (ACGME).